ChuuniIRC/chuuniirc.github.io/index.md

 an instance shut down, you don't lose your access to the network, and it's all seamless!

+# Inspired by Communities

+Communities have multiple modes of interaction, ranging from an individual participating in multiple, possibly overlapping, communities, up to multiple communities and even groups of communities getting together as a whole.

+If community-community interactions are represented by federation, then individual-community interactions are represented by multihoming, and ChuuniIRC supports both.

 ## Decentralized by Design

 Unlike, say, Mastodon, ChuuniIRC is structured in such a way that the flagship